Other University Symbols

 Nittany Lion Shrine Illustrations

 NOTE: Classic Nittany Lion artwork is trademarked by The Pennsylvania State University and its uses are strictly controlled by the University.
-Information about classic Nittany Lion artwork also is available on the Licensing website.
+Information about classic Nittany Lion artwork also is available on the licensing website.
 Questions regarding the use of this artwork may be directed to the Office of Strategic Communications at pennstatebrand@psu.edu.

 Faceted Lion Shrine